posit-conf-2023/shiny-r-ui-exercises/README.md

 ## Work instructions

 Each one of you will be working in a group, an ID will be assigned to you prior to the workshop.
+Group leads will be randomly assigned prior to the workshop and communicated to you.
 Therefore, only one person/group will have to commit the code to GitHub.
-Group leads will be randomly assigned prior to the workshop and communicated to you.

-1. Create a new branch named `<group_ID>` (1 per group!).
+1. Group lead: Create a new branch named `<group_ID>` (1 per group!).
-2. Run `renv::restore()`.
+2. Anyone: Run `renv::restore()`.
-3. Ready to start?

 Please remember that you can run `styler::style_pkg()` and `devtools::lint()` so the code style stays consistent.